The west side of North Suicide, seen from Rabbit Lake

 North and South Suicide Peaks are not only two of the most eye-catching Chugach peaks visible from Anchorage, they are also the two most uniform.
-These nearly identical twins rise just short of a mile into the sky, with a height difference of only sixty feet.
+These nearly identical twins rise just short of a mile above the city, with a height difference of only sixty feet.

 North Suicide is the higher and slightly more rugged of the two summits.
-It is on the left in the photo above, which was taken from neighboring Ptarmigan Peak.
-North Suicide has 1500 feet of prominence.
+It is on the left in the photo in the frame at the bottom of this page, which was taken from neighboring Ptarmigan Peak.
+North Suicide has 1500 feet of prominence

 While North Suicide Peak sees a fair number of ascents, it is rare to see another person on the upper mountain at the same time.
 Usually footprints and melted tracks are the only evidence of other climbers having reached the summit.

-"Suicide Peaks" was a name bestowed by early railroad workers on a group of four peaks in this area, but over time only the twin peaks above Rabbit Lake have retained this name.
+"Suicide Peaks" was a name given by early railroad workers on a group of four peaks in this area, but over time only the twin peaks above Rabbit Lake have retained this name.

 [Note: A prior version of this page, by former SP member Clint Helander, covered both Suicide Peaks.
 Comments and climber's log entries for this page may relate to the earlier version.
 Some material from the earlier page has been retained.]